This post may contain affiliate links. Please read our disclosure policy.

 - 2 bay leaves

-- 1 pound small red potatoes halved (quarter if medium sized)
+- 1 pound small potatoes halved (quarter if medium sized), red or gold potatoes recommended

 - 4 large carrots peeled and cut into 2-inch pieces